harishb2006/Ecommerce-Follow-Along/README.md

 ## Milestone 2:
 I created a two files one is frontend and another backend , in frontend i have created cra in that login page i done , its navigate using react router I installed tailwind css for styling .

+## ## Milestone 3:

+Set up dedicated folders for organizing backend code effectively.
+Initialized and configured a Node.js server to handle API requests.
+Connected the application to MongoDB to store and manage data.
+Implemented basic error handling to ensure smooth server operation.